 Juan Bazo

-Juan is a climate scientist with many years’ experience in implementing climate change adaptation programmes in South America.
-A PhD in climate science and with experience with national meteorological and hydrological departments, he brings valuable expertise to their dialogues with the humanitarian sector.
+Juan is a climate scientist with many years’ experience in implementing climate change adaptation, climate risk and anticipatory action programmes in Latin America.
+With a PhD in climate science and experience with national meteorological and hydrological departments, he brings valuable expertise to our dialogues within the humanitarian sector.

 Marisa van den Berg